amankdhillon/sp25-cse110-lab4/expose/javascript/part2.md

 15: Difference between == and ===
 == checks if values are equal but lets JavaScript convert the types if they are different.
 === checks if the values and the types are both exactly the same with no conversions.

+16: in a different file

+17:
+When we call `modifyArray([1, 2, 3], doSomething)`, we are passing an array and a callback function into modifyArray.
+The function then loops through each element of the array and applies the callback function to it.
+In this case, the callback doSomething simply multiplies each number by two.
+So, 1 becomes 2, 2 becomes 4, and 3 becomes 6.
+These new values are pushed into a new array, and once the loop is finished, the function returns `[2, 4, 6]`.
+At first, when I ran the code, I did not see any output in the terminal.
+That is because even though modifyArray returns a new array, I never actually logged the result to the console.
+After adding a console.log around the function call, I was able to see the output `[2, 4, 6]` displayed properly.